X Japan: Musical style

-X Japan's music developed in the wake of American and British glam and heavy metal music, and is characterized by driving speed/power metal compositions with symphonic elements (e.g. "Kurenai", "Silent Jealousy") and emotional ballads (e.g. "Endless Rain", "Forever Love").
-Many of the group's songs make use of orchestrated passages, particularly on longer tracks such as the ten and a half minute "Tears", "Crucify My Love", and the twenty-nine-minute "Art of Life".
-The majority of the band's lyrics are in Japanese, the band's native language, however many instances show the lyrics alternating from Japanese to English and back.
-Examples of this include the spoken-word background vocals during the bridge of "Rusty Nail", and multiple lines (including the entire pre-chorus) of the song "Week End".
+X Japan's music developed in the wake of American and British glam and heavy metal music, and was characterized by driving speed/power metal compositions with symphonic elements (e.g. "Kurenai", "Silent Jealousy") and emotional ballads (e.g. "Endless Rain", "Forever Love").
+Many of the group's songs make use of orchestrated passages, particularly on longer tracks such as the ten-and-a-half-minute "Tears", "Crucify My Love", and the twenty-nine-minute "Art of Life".

+The majority of the band's lyrics are in Japanese, the band's native language; however, many lyrics alternate from Japanese to English and back.
+Examples of this include the spoken background vocals during the bridge of "Rusty Nail", and multiple lines (including the entire pre-chorus) of the song "Week End".
 The first recorded version of "Kurenai" from Vanishing Vision contains lyrics entirely in English.

 The majority of the band's catalog of music was written by Yoshiki with relatively little composition from the other members.
-Hide contributed several songs, including the single "Scars", while Pata's only claim is "White Wind from Mr. Martin ~Pata's Nap~".
+Hide contributed several songs, including the single "Scars", while Pata's only writing credit is "White Wind from Mr. Martin ~Pata's Nap~".
 Toshi's contributions are limited to lyrics for a few songs.
 Taiji contributed music to a couple of songs, notably "Voiceless Screaming" from the album Jealousy, for which, when performed live, he played the acoustic guitar, and "Desperate Angel".
 Heath's only writing credit is the instrumental song "Wriggle" on the 1996 album Dahlia, which he wrote with Pata.
 Only one song is credited as a full band collaboration, "Easy Fight Rambling" on the 1989 album Blue Blood.
 Of songs from the band's lesser-known former members, only the track "Time Trip Loving" from the single "Orgasm", composed by Jun with Toshi writing the lyrics, was officially released.
-In 2010 it was reported that Sugizo had written some songs, though no further information has been given since.
+In 2010 it was reported that Sugizo had written some songs, though no further information has been given.
 That year, Yoshiki claimed that their new material was "pretty much the same thing, maybe a little edgier."
 However, in 2014 he specifically stated it will not be the same as before, adding that it will be very heavy, melodic, and "more contemporary".